BradleyChatha/jcli/README.md

 JCLI has special support for this type, as it is used to mark an argument as optional.
 This type is publicly imported by JCLI, so you don't have to import anything extra.

-Anyway, all we want to do is make our `mode` argument a `Nullable`, so the user knows it's optional.
+Anyway, all we want to do is make our `mode` argument a `Nullable`, so JCLI knows it's optional.

 ```d
 @Command(null, "The default command.")